bio-tools/biotoolsSchemaDocs/biotoolsschema_elements.rst

    "url", "Link to download (or repo providing a download) for the software.", "URL", "1 only" "type", "Type of download that is linked to.", "enum (see `docs <http://biotools.readthedocs.io/en/latest/curators_guide.html#download-type>`__)", "1 only"
-   "comment", "Comment about the download.", "xs:token (restriction)", "0 or 1" "diskFormat", "Virtual machine image disk format.", "enum (see `docs <https://github.com/bio-tools/biotoolsSchema/tree/master/stable/docs>`__)", "0 or 1"
+   "note", "Comment about the download.", "xs:token (restriction)", "0 or 1" "diskFormat", "Virtual machine image disk format.", "enum (see `docs <https://github.com/bio-tools/biotoolsSchema/tree/master/stable/docs>`__)", "0 or 1"
    "containerFormat", "Virtual machine container format.", "enum (see `docs <https://github.com/bio-tools/biotoolsSchema/tree/master/stable/docs>`__)", "0 or 1"
-   "cmd", "A useful command pertinent to the download, e.g. for getting or installing a tool.", "xs:token (restriction)", "0 or 1"
    "version", "Version information (typically a version number) of the software applicable to this download.", "xs:token (restriction)", "0 or 1"
-   "isAvailable", "Used (with value of 'Not available') when a download of a certain type is known not to be available.", "enum ('Not available')", "0 or 1"

 .. note::
    See the `Curators Guide <http://biotools.readthedocs.io/en/latest/curators_guide.html#download-group>`__.